Qualifications set the standards for competence in the waste sector

 - Demonstrate competence to meet contract conditions

 VRQs are also nationally recognised qualifications that are achieved through a mix of formal learning and workplace assessment.
 The delivery and workplace assessment methods can be adapted to meet the specific needs of the industry, employer and an individual learner.
 For example a VRQ might be achieved through attendance on a short course and a workplace activity observed by a suitably qualified assessor.
-Alternatively the learner might complete the learning through e-learning or complete a workplace assignment rather than an observed activity.
-The characteristics of these programmes are:
+Alternatively the learner might complete the learning through e-learning or complete a workplace assignment rather than an observed activity

 - As for S/NVQs, plus